Search For Trailer Hitch Wiring That Fit Your Vehicle

 Key factors that affect interval:

-• Frequency of trailer connection and disconnection cycles
+• Frequency of trailer use and connection cycles

-• Exposure to road salt, moisture, and corrosive environments
+• Exposure to salt, moisture, and harsh weather conditions

-• Quality of original installation and wire routing
+• Quality of original wiring installation and routing

 DIY or Take it to a Shop?